learnwithpassion/product-catalog-mgmt-biz-services/ReadMe.md

    # US-03 (DB setup (Schema/DDL))

    Also we can have
-   # US-NFR (eg: Performance,Security)   - This can be baked into the a task in functional user-stories also instead of standalone user story.
+   # US-NFR (eg: Performance,Security)   - This can be baked into  functional user-stories as Tasks  instead of standalone user story.

   For each user story , we can have the below **Tasks** under the User Stories based on the context/need.